Starting your Alumni Program

 Looking back on my experience managing a corporate Alumni programme, it is the Alumni experience via the programme which really makes the difference for the individual member.
 The experience can be in various formats and types, but the common denominator is the ease and quality of connection to the organisation.

-This article is the third in a series exploring Alumni programs, how to set them up, benefits and experiences.
-The authors are both former heads of Alumni programs from large, global financial services firms.
+This article is the third in a series exploring alumni programs, how to set them up, the benefits and their experiences.
+The authors are both former Heads of Alumni Programs from large, global financial services firms.
 If you enjoyed reading this, catch up on the first and second articles, "Why Have an Alumni Program?" and "What are the Building Blocks of a Successful Corporate Alumni Program?" or keep reading "What Do Alumni Value and Expect Most From their Member Experience?".

 Sadhana is the SME for Strategic Workforce Planning at Pearson and works with organisations to develop and build their SWP strategy.
 Sadhana is an experienced HR specialist who has worked in various HR roles in banking (Barclays), wholesale distribution (Rexel Groupe) and broadcast media (ITN).
 Sadhana is viewed as an expert in career transition and headed the Barclays Career Transition Services team for 4 years.
 Alongside this, Sadhana ran the award-winning Barclays Global Alumni programme, created and chaired the London Alumni Directors, and continues to share insights on best practice for Alumni programme management.